NateNotermann/T2W7-weekend-jquery-salary-calculator/INSTRUCTIONS.md

 ## Assignment

-The application should have an input form that collects _employee first name, last name, ID number, job title, annual salary_.
+The application should have an input form that collects <!-- Done -->
+_employee first name, <!-- Done -->
+ last name, <!-- Done -->
+ ID number, <!-- Done -->
+ job title,<!-- Done -->
+  annual salary_.<!-- Done -->
 <!-- added input fields>
 <!-- added table with headers and columns -->

 A 'Submit' button should collect the form information,
 <!-- added button -->
 <!-- working on button functions -->
- store the information to calculate monthly costs, append information to the DOM and clear the input fields.
-Using the stored information, calculate monthly costs and append this to the to DOM.
+ store the information to calculate monthly costs, <!-- Done - gets added to an array -->
+append information to the DOM <!-- Done -->
+and clear the input fields. <!-- Done  - clears fields after submitting -->
+Using the stored information, calculate monthly costs and append this to the to DOM. <!-- appends the SUM to the DOM -->
 If the total monthly cost exceeds $20,000, add a red background color to the total monthly cost.

 Create a delete button that removes an employee from the DOM.
 For Base mode, it does **not** need to remove that Employee's salary from the reported total.